Race Discrimination Lawyers in New York

 State and Federal Laws on Same-Race Discrimination

 In most cases, the New York City Human Rights Law provides the greatest protection against racial discrimination.
 However, there may be circumstances in which it is more favorable to pursue a claim of same-race discrimination under federal Title VII of the Civil Rights Act of 1964 or the New York State Human Rights Law.
-To present a prima facie case for racial discrimination under federal or state law, your lawyer will need to prove that you belong to a protected class, you were qualified for your job, you sustained an adverse employment action, and the adverse employment action happened under circumstances that give rise to an inference of discriminatory intent.
+To present a prima facie claim for racial discrimination under federal or state law, your lawyer will need to prove that you belong to a protected class, you were qualified for your job, you sustained an adverse employment action, and the adverse employment action happened under circumstances that give rise to an inference of discriminatory intent.
 To establish a same-race hostile work environment claim under federal law, you will need to show that the harassing behavior was inflicted due to your race and was so severe or so pervasive that it generated a hostile work environment.
-State law defines harassment similarly to the definition under city law which helps employees who work outside of the five boroughs
+State law defines harassment similarly to the definition under city law which helps employees who work outside of the five boroughs.

 If you have experienced same-race discrimination in your workplace, you should call Phillips & Associates.
 Our attorneys represent workers who have faced discrimination in Brooklyn, Manhattan, Queens, the Bronx, and Staten Island, as well as Nassau, Suffolk, and Westchester Counties, New Jersey, and Pennsylvania.
-Call us at (866) 229-9441 or complete our online form.

 Discrimination Lawyer Success

-MORE THAN $150 MILLION RECOVERED FOR PAST CLIENTS
+MORE THAN $250 MILLION RECOVERED FOR PAST CLIENTS

 -